Washington's Headquarters State Historic Site: Newburgh Conspiracy

-Cessation of Hostilities
+Proclamation for the Cessation of Hostilities

-A month later, on April 19, Washington delivered the Proclamation for the Cessation of Hostilities that announced the preliminary peace treaty with the United Kingdom, and ordering the army to officially stand down.
+A month later, on April 18, Washington wrote the Proclamation for the Cessation of Hostilities; reading it aloud before his troops the next day, he formally announced the preliminary peace treaty with the United Kingdom, and ordered the army to officially stand down.
 This marked the effective end of the fighting of the American Revolution, exactly 8 years later to the day since the fighting began at the Battles of Lexington and Concord.
 He made sure to note, though, that while this did not amount to a "general peace," they should still celebrate and give thanks for the peace:

 Although the proclamation before alluded to, extends only to the prohibition of Hostilities, and not of the annunciation, of a general peace; yet it must afford the most rational, and sincere satisfaction, to every benevolent mind.
 As it puts a period, to a long and doubtful test, stops the effusion of human blood, opens the prospect to a more sp[len]did scene; and like another morning Star; promises the approach of a brighter day, than hath hitherto illuminated the Western Hemisphere—On such a happy day, a day which is the harbinger of peace, a day which completes the eighth year of the War, it would be ingratitude not to rejoice! it would be insensibility not to participate in the general felicity.